takinsolutions/Arches-V7.4.1-/README.md

 <h1># Arches V7.4.1<h1></h1>

-This file's purpose sole purpose is to help the end user to installa the latest version of the ontological database called Arches
+This file's purpose sole purpose is to help the end user to install the latest version of the ontological database called Arches.
+For further, more detailed explanation of the installation process, review the document below.

 ## Table of Contents